KL-B0/godot-builder/images/README.md

 ### Base image

-It's an image which contains the Godot engine and its related export templates.
+It's an image which contains the Godot engine.

 This serves as a base for platform-specific images, and should not be used directly.